ohdongha/ohdongha.github.io/research.md

 ___
 ### Since 2022 May

-- Orthology inference and genome alignment (see more in [Random Questions](random.md))
+- Orthology inference and whole genome alignment (see more in [Random Questions](random.md))

 	- What are the best pipelines + how to evaluate and improve?
 	- Ux and stories: what have been the most useful to users?

 - Contributing to comparative genomics resources development, personal wish list:

-	- comparative browser, scalable (and useful) ortholog groups, ...
+	- comparative genome browser, scalable (and useful) ortholog groups, etc.
 	- resources that assist genome analysis/annotation by the user

 ___